Marcia Winter, Ph.D.

 Research Interests

-My research focuses on mechanisms by which stress exposure influences child health.
-I am particularly interested in how children are affected emotionally, at the level of interpreting and making meaning of challenging situations, and physically, at the level of immune function and health outcomes.
-In addition, I examine how various parenting and family processes can be protective for children.
+Dr. Marcia Winter's research focuses on mechanisms by which stress exposure influences child health.
+Winter is particularly interested in how children are affected emotionally, at the level of interpreting and making meaning of challenging situations, and physically, at the level of immune function and health outcomes.
+In addition, Winter examines how various parenting and family processes can be protective for children.

 Select Publications